Bainbridge Island: A Unique Wine Destination

-The five other wineries on Bainbridge include: Amelia Wynn Winery Bistro, Bainbridge Vineyards, Eleven Winery, Fletcher Bay Winery, and Rolling Bay Winery.
+The four other wineries on Bainbridge include: Amelia Wynn Winery Bistro, Bainbridge Vineyards, Fletcher Bay Winery, and Rolling Bay Winery.
 Perennial Vintners and Bainbridge Vineyards are currently the only two island wineries sourcing Bainbridge Island fruit.
 The rest get their fruit from other sources.
 Each of the wineries do guest events featuring live music, food pairings and other enticements worth experiencing.
 Parsons said the island’s wineries are working on an event called “Wine on the Rock” for November, but nothing has been finalized.
 “The Rock” is a common name islanders give their home.

 On “the Rock,” a wine lover can get a taste of what the whole state has to offer and do it in a relatively small geographical area and in one of the most unique settings Washington has to offer.
 No need to travel across the state to taste the wines of Eastern Washington.